DjangoGirls/organizer-manual/after_the_event/meetups.md

 After conducting a successful workshop, you may want to keep the energy going and create a group of learners that would meet regularly.

 Services like [Meetup](https://www.meetup.com) provide what you need to get started.
-This service costs money but it will help you can create events where people can register, contact members easily, promote your sponsors, and more.
+This service costs money but it will help you create events where people can register, contact members easily, promote your sponsors, and more.

 Basic rules for organizing a Django Girls meetup: